ml-tooling/universal-build/README.md

 act -b -s BUILD_ARGS="--check --make --test" -j build
 ```

 3) On Github via Github Actions: In the Github UI, go to `Actions` -> select `build-pipeline` -> select `Run Workflow` and provide the build arguments, e.g. `--check --make --test`.
-You build pipeline will also run via Github Actions automatically on any push to your repository.
+As default, your build pipeline will also run via Github Actions automatically on any push to your repository.

-You can find more information on the release pipeline or other features in the [features](#features) section.
+You can find additional information in the [documentation](#documentation) and [features](#features) section.

 ## Support & Feedback